How to Configure Static Routing in Cisco Packet Tracer

 Step 8

-Pinging between clients in two segments failed because no routing enabled in the network environment.
+Pinging between clients in two segments failed because no routing was enabled in the network environment.
 If you ping the Router from the Router according to this network design, you will see that the result is successful.

 For example, ping from R1 to R2 would be successful as follows;